Astrophotography

 If you imagine a grid of space with a galaxy every million light years or so, after enough time passes this grid will stretch out so that the galaxies are spread to every two million light years, and so on, possibly into infinity.

-The following images were taken with special astro cameras, telephoto lenses (200mm, 500mm), a Newtonian telescope Takahashi Epsilon130 and a 8” Ritchey-Chretien Telescope.
+The following images were taken with special astro cameras, telephoto lenses with focal lengths between 100mm f/2.8 and 500mm f/4.0, a Newtonian telescope Takahashi Epsilon130 and a 8” Ritchey-Chretien Telescope.

-To compensate for the Earth's rotation during these long exposure times, the telescope/lens must track the stars/galaxies very precisely.
-This is done with a special motorized device.
-(Wikipedia Mount).
+To compensate for the Earth's rotation during long exposure times, the telescope/lens must track the stars very precisely.
+This is done with a special motorized device, see Wikipedia Mount.

 For observing and photographing the stars, a dark location with little light pollution is ideal, see Light pollution map.